SnowyMouse/invader/README.md

-Basically, for most functions, a command-line interface is enough, while a GUI may add overhead to such a task (e.g. mouse usage, file navigation, etc.) while not getting any of the benefits of a command-line shell such as tab completion or command history.
+Basically, for most functions, a command-line interface is enough, while a GUI may add overhead to such a task (e.g. mouse usage, file navigation, etc.) while not getting any of the benefits of a command-line shell such as tab completion, command history, scriptability, etc.

 Even so, there are some functions where a graphical user interface is better.
-Tasks that require a large amount of user interaction such as direct editing of HEK tag files or scenario editing are tasks that are better suited to a GUI than the command line, as opposed to simple tasks such as building a cache file which requires a small amount of input to perform the entire task.
+Tasks that require a large amount of user interaction such as direct editing of HEK tag files or scenario editing are tasks that are better suited to a GUI than the command line as opposed to simple tasks such as building a cache file which requires a small amount of input to perform the entire task.

 ### Are 32-bit Windows builds available?